L.M.Reid creates delicious recipes and gives step-by-step instructions with her own photos so you can learn how to make each recipe at home.

 Recipe for Roast Leg of Lamb

 This delicious recipe for the family is one of my favourite dinner ideas.
 In this article, I provide step-by-step instructions with photos so that it is easy to follow.
-I show you everything you need to know in order to cook lamb in the oven.
+Learn how to roast a leg of lamb in the oven.

 In addition, I show you how to make mashed potatoes, roasted potatoes, sprouts, carrots, and cauliflower cheese.
 Finally, to round out the meal, I will show you how to make homemade gravy.